ttelcl/jsdata/README.md

 keeping only parts that match a model.
 The model is provided by your calling code (see `index.js` for an example).

+# Source File guide

+The following files are included:

+* `README.md` this documentation file
+* `json-reshape.js` The main functionality
+* `index.js` An example of how to use this tool
+* `package.json` A bare-bones node.js project file

+The code has been developed with the current LTS version of node.js in mind (v20.9.0).
+There are currently no external dependencies, so there is no need to "npm install".

 # Synopsis

 ```